Whizz

 Once this lifespan is over, it is advised to change the battery to avoid any malfunctions.

-As most fire accidents happen during charging, it’s a smart thing to have a smoke detector in the room - especially if you’ve bought from unverified sellers who use uncertified batteries that are prone to fires.
+As most fire accidents happen during charging, it’s a smart thing to have a fireproof battery bag - especially if you’ve bought from unverified sellers who use uncertified batteries that are prone to fires.

 When it comes to the charger, always use the one approved by the e-bike manufacturers.